Miguel-Pinto99/Employee-API/README.md

 ## Context

-This repository contains the work developed during my internship thesis.
-The project involves creating an application that connects a front-end application with a back-end application through an MQTT broker.
-The goal is to build a fully functional dashboard that can be displayed on the factory floors at Hoppenbrouwers locations across the Netherlands.
-The dashboard remains updated by subscribing to various topics on an MQTT broker, which are updated by the back-end application.
+This repository highlights the work accomplished during my internship, where I developed an application to connect a front-end and a back-end system through an MQTT broker.
+The main goal was to build a fully functional dashboard for the Hoppenbrouwers factory floors across the Netherlands.
+The dashboard remains updated by subscribing to various topics on an MQTT broker, which are continuously refreshed by the back-end application.

 https://github.com/user-attachments/assets/8fdc59af-69a0-413c-a6c5-0151c41a6ee8

-## Description

-The idea was to build a fully functional dashboard which could be shown at the Hoppenbrouwers factory floors in every location across the Netherlands.
-To keep the dashboard updated, the software subscribes to different topics on an MQTT-Broker which is being updated by the back-end application.
-The back-end application is a REST API coded in c# using .NET, placed in a folder named "employee-api".
-The API uses a local database to store the data regarding personal information about each employee (name, id, location).
-The application knows each employee state by overlaying his work pattern with the check-in state, the absent registers and the current time.
-The API is also equipped with an MQTT publisher, which updates the broker when a client tries to alter any kind of data in the local database.

 ## Project Structure